flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

   - One layer can be split into foreground and background.
   - This is the most common mode used.
 - **Mode 2**: 2 layers with 16 colours each.
-  - This mode has an extra effect: Layers can have each of their columns scrolled independently (similarly to [GameBoy](game-boy#graphics) effects but vertically scrolled).
+  - This mode has an extra effect: Layers can have each of their columns scrolled independently (similarly to [Game Boy](game-boy#graphics) effects but vertically scrolled).
 - **Mode 3**: 1 Background layer with 128 colours + 1 Background with 16 colours.
   - Colours can be set as RGB values instead of using CGRAM references.
 - **Mode 4**: Mode 2 and 3 combined (Column scroll + RGB colour mapping).